Pali Chandra

 Pali Chandra, (born 19 November 1967) is an Indian choreographer, dance educator and artistic director who propagates dance education through various channels.
 She has established several studios specialising in Kathak training programs in the United Kingdom, United Arab Emirates, India and Switzerland.
 She has directed 14 art festivals in various continents and is the co-founder for the portal Learn Kathak Online as well as Course Director of Kathak for Natyasutra Online with Invis Multimedia.

 Pali is a committee member of the Imperial Society of Teachers of Dancing, and a graded member of the Indian Council for Cultural Relations.

 Early life and education

 Chandra was born and raised in Lucknow, the capital of Uttar Pradesh to Dwarka Nath Srivastava, a retired senior officer of Reserve Bank Of India and NABARD who was based in Lucknow for most of his life; and Usha Srivasatava, a Hindustani classical music singer from Faizabad.
-She is the sister of Somna Tugnai.
+She is the sister of Somna Tugnait.
+Chandra started dancing at the age of six.
+She trained under her guru Vikram Singhe, Sangeet Natak Akademi, and Kapila Raj, as well as Ram Mohan Mishra for 13 years at Kathak Kendra Lucknow.

 She graduated from Lucknow University in 1991 with a Master's degree in anthropology for her research on the tribal music and dance of the Gaddis.
 She also graduated from Avadh Girls' Degree College with a Bachelor's degree in arts, economics, and anthropology.
 She also went to Loreto Convent.

-Chandra started dancing at the age of six.
-She trained under her guru Vikram Singhe, Sangeet Natak Akademi, and Kapila Raj, as well as Ram Mohan Mishra for 13 years at Kathak Kendra Lucknow.